mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/add-permissions/java.md

 }
 ```

-> **NOTE** To simplify tutorial permissions are requested each time application runs.
+> **NOTE** To simplify the tutorial, the permissions are requested each time application runs.